matkv/matkv.dev/content/notes/bookmarks.md

 description: "A collection of links that I want easy access to"
 ---

 This note is just a collection of useful links that I want easy access to.
+It's still a work in progress and not complete yet.

 ### News